MicrosoftDocs/VBA-Docs/api/Excel.ShapeRange.AlternativeText.md

 ## Remarks

-The alternative text can be displayed either in place of the shape's image in the Web browser , or directly over the image when the mouse pointer hovers over the image (in browsers that support these features).
+The alternative text can be displayed either in place of the shape's image in the web browser, or directly over the image when the mouse pointer hovers over the image (in browsers that support these features).

 ## See also